edwardvanvliet/IoT_Shared_Feed_KussieLove/README.md

 ```
 ![Image of adjusting Key and WIFI in code in Arduino IDE]()

-4. Change the PIN to "D0" and PIXEL_COUNT to the amount of lights your ledstrip have, like the example below.
+4. Change the BUTTON_PIN to "D0", like the example below.

 ```
-#define PIXEL_PIN     D0
+#define BUTTON_PIN     D0
-#define PIXEL_COUNT   18
 ```

 5. Add the the following code to your Arduino.
 Both need to have this in their file.